CSCfi/csc-user-guide/docs/apps/gromacs.md

 GPUs accordingly.
 The full GPU node example above takes care of this, and also excludes the first core of each group of 8 cores linked to a given GCD.
 These are reserved for the operating system to reduce noise, meaning that there are only 56 cores available per node.
-This is also the reason why we run 7 threads per MPI rank, not 8.
+This is also why we run 7 threads per MPI rank, not 8.

 !!! error "Note"
     Please note that CPU-GPU binding only works when reserving full nodes by running in the